William-Young-97/CV/README.md

 - Diverse exposure to world views and ideologies.
 - Critical thinking skills cultivated via study based work.

-## Peronal interests
+## Personal interests
-- I am a black belt in Judo with years of competitive experince.
+- I am a black belt in Judo with years of competitive experience.
 - I enjoy a fun night out with friends as much as the next guy.
 - Recently, I have formed an interest in 3D modelling.